MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-configure-client.md

 >Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows 10+

-In the last part of the tutorial, you'll learn how to configure Always On VPN settings in Windows 10 and Windows 11 using the following configuration options:
+In this last part of the tutorial, you'll learn how to configure Always On VPN settings in Windows 10 and Windows 11 using the following configuration options:

 - Manual PowerShell configuration directly on each client.
 - Configuration Manager configuration for a group of clients.